Carina Tyrrell: Global health research

 Tyrrell supported the delivery of the Oxford–AstraZeneca COVID-19 vaccine, having worked during the COVID-19 pandemic collaborating with Oxford University to analyse data from hundreds of vaccine and treatment trials all over the world.

 An expert in global public health, Tyrrell published several papers on identifying and managing emerging respiratory viruses during time with the Oxford Nuffield Department of Population Health, and the World Health Organization Global Outbreak Alert and Response Network.

 In 2016, she spent several years working as a physician at Oxford University Hospitals NHS Foundation Trust before returning to the Cambridge Biomedical Campus where she worked with technology companies Huma and Drawbridge Health on their product validation.

 Business career

 Tyrrell is a healthcare and technology investor and founder, having worked at Goldman Sachs in London and Walden Catalyst Ventures across Palo Alto, Tel Aviv, Berlin, Geneva, and London.

-Tyrrell works as Investor and Chief of Staff at Walden Catalyst, a $550 million early-stage deep tech venture capital fund led by Young Sohn.
+Tyrrell works as Investor and Chief of Staff at Walden Catalyst, a $550 million early-stage deep tech venture capital fund led by the CEO of Intel and former President of Samsung, Lip-Bu Tan and Young Sohn, respectively.